Omar Kholeif

 o Far and Wide: Name June Paik (Leonardo, 2010)

-Dreamwork; postcolonial, anti-colonial, de-colonial histories, movements and aesthetics.
-Platform culture: to imagine/otherwise; the field of emotional abstraction; the erotics of light in the mage, code-switching, the diasporic imagination
+Dreamwork; postcolonial, anti-colonial, contra-colonial histories, movements and aesthetics.
+Platform culture: to imagine/otherwise; the field of emotional abstraction; the erotics of light in the image, code-switching, the diasporic imagination.

 o Graham Foundation for the Advanced Studies in the Fine Arts